Accueil » Projets » Data Center – Paris

 EOLIOS Ingénierie has brought its technical expertise in the understanding and modeling of the thermal and aeraulic exchanges outside a data center in France in relation to the heat release of generator via the realization of CFD studies.

-Cooling systems capable of responding to changes in the IT industry are needed because of the increasing density of IT equipment (more than 10 kW/rack).
+Cooling systems capable of responding to changes in the IT industry are needed because of the increasing density of IT equipment (over 10 kW/rack).
 Cooling to remove heat from high-density computing equipment is a key consideration for data centers.
 These calories are evacuated by a series of systems placed in high concentration on the roof.

 This analysis examines the exhaust plume from a series of generators for a data center.
 The purpose of the process is to determine if the thermal exhaust from these systems can contaminate the supply air through looping phenomena.